June 20, 2014

 Tom: Yeah I ground my way into venture capital.
 You know I've had almost every title that VC firms hand out.
 I've been an analyst, an associate, a principal.
 I've been a partner.
 The role really changes very very dramatically as you rise through the ranks.
 When I first joined the venture I didn't leave the building.
 My main job was to research new companies and existing companies that we were talking to.
 Competitive landscapes, market opportunities etc.

 I was staying inside the building, almost entirely doing research online.
 Not a lot of face to face interactions like phone calls and things like that but quite heavy on the research.
-And then a little bit as well on the financial side as you know the fund I was working for was a slightly later stage fund and so we did financial models, return profile's, liquidation, waterfalls, things like that.
+And then a little bit as well on the financial side.
+As you know the fund I was working for was a slightly later stage fund and so we did financial models, return profile's, liquidation, waterfalls, things like that.

 Peter: Was there sort of a well-worn track to partner or did you expect that you'd have to leap in order to move up at some point?

 Tom: It's very unusual to go from analyst to partner.
-Certainly at the same time it was almost unheard of.
+Certainly at the same firm, it was almost unheard of.
 Good partners have a very strong understanding of what it means to run a business.
 And so you tend to find that most people who work in venture certainly at the senior levels have been leaders or some kind of operators.
 And so that might mean that you start a company or work as a CEO.

 That also might mean that you joined early in a company.
 You might be running development or running sales or running product.
 You know, your exposure, your network, your experiences make you kind of well suited to move back into the venture afterwards.
 It's super unusual to kind of go through the ranks like that.
 For me to make partner faster I had to leave my last firm.

 There are really three levels that you come in at.
 An analyst level, an associate level.
 And there's a principal level and the principal level is really a partner track.
 You know it means that if you can stick out to three years as a principal they'll make you a partner.
-Associate level you know that tends to be a split between post MBA and pre-MBA associates and then the analysts are fresh out of university.
+Associate level, that tends to be a split between post MBA and pre-MBA associates and then the analysts are fresh out of university.

 Peter: You know you've sort of spanned the gamut here and you've had this somewhat unusual career where you've really seen the whole breadth of possible venture jobs.
-You kind of mentioned that you need a fairly different set of skill sets.
+You kind of mentioned that you need a fairly different set of skills.
 Starting out as an analyst through becoming a principal and then partner how did you get from "I have a super analytical job" to this really outward facing job where "I'm building relationships".
 Was that a difficult transition for you?

 Tom: I mean it certainly took time for me and